-- C4.4 The school will consult with the Local Authority Designated Officer (LADO) in the event of an allegation being made against a member of staff or volunteer and adhere to the relevant procedures set out in 'Keeping Children Safe in Education', (2020) and the school's HR Policies, and seek advice from their HR provider. - C4.5 The Named Senior Officer will liaise with the Local Authority Designated Officer (LADO) ensuring that all allegations are reported to the LADO within one working day.
-Following consultation with the LADO, the Named Senior Officer will advise on all further action to be taken.
-Please note that the Head Teacher or Chair of Governors should not seek to interview the child/ren or members of staff involved until advice has been sought.
-Doing so may compromise any police interviews that may be necessary. - 4.6 The school will ensure that any disciplinary proceedings against staff, supply staff or volunteers relating to child protection matters are concluded in full even when the member of staff, supply staff or volunteer is no longer employed at the school and that notification of any concerns is made to the relevant authorities and professional bodies and included in references where applicable. - 4.7 Staff (including supply staff and volunteers) who are the subject of an allegation have the right to have their case dealt with fairly, quickly, and consistently and to be kept informed of its progress.
-Suspension is not mandatory, nor is it automatic but, in some cases, staff may be suspended where this is deemed to be the best way to ensure that children are protected. - 4.8 Consideration must be given to the needs of the child and a recognition that a child may make an allegation against an innocent party because they are too afraid to name the real perpetrator.
-It is rare for a child to make an entirely false or malicious allegation, although misunderstandings and misinterpretations of events do happen.
+- 4.3.3 The school will consult with the Local Authority Designated Officer (LADO) in the event of an allegation being made against a member of staff, volunteer or agency/supply staff and adhere to the relevant procedures set out in 'Keeping Children Safe in Education', 2021 and the school's HR Policies, and seek advice from their HR provider. - 4.3.4 The Headteacher or Chair of Governors will ensure that all allegations are reported to the LADO within one working day.
+The LADO will advise on all further action to be taken. - 4.3.5 Before contacting the LADO, schools and colleges should conduct basic enquiries in line with local procedures to establish the facts to help them determine whether there is any foundation to the allegation, being careful not to jeopardise any future police investigation. - 4.3.6 Where the school or college identify a child has been harmed they should contact children's social care and as appropriate the police immediately. - 4.3.7 School/college will consider: - Looking after the welfare of the child the designated safeguarding lead is responsible for ensuring that the child is not at risk and referring cases of suspected abuse to the local authority children's social care. - Investigating and supporting the person subject to the allegation the case manager should discuss with the LADO, the nature, content and context of the allegation, and agree a course of action. - 4.3.8 The school will ensure that any disciplinary proceedings against staff, supply staff or volunteers relating to child protection matters are concluded in full even when the member of staff, supply staff or volunteer is no longer employed at the school and that notification of any concerns is made to the relevant authorities and professional bodies and included in references where applicable. - 4.3.9 Staff (including supply staff and volunteers) who are the subject of an allegation have the right to have their case dealt with fairly, quickly, and consistently and to be kept informed of its progress.
+Suspension should not be an automatic response when an allegation is reported.
+However, in some cases, staff may be suspended where this is deemed to be the best way to ensure that children are protected. - 4.4 Concerns that do not meet the harms threshold (Part Four, Section Two) - 4.4.1 Low level concerns that do not meet the harms threshold should be reported to the Headteacher/Principal.
+NB: The term low level does not mean that it is insignificant, it means that the behaviour towards a child does not meet the harms test. - 4.4.2 In cases where the Head Teacher or Principal is the subject of an allegation, it will be reported to the Chair of Governors.
+The school will follow the procedures set out in Part Four of 'Keeping Children Safe in Education', 2021. - 4.4.3 The school/college will deal with any such concern, no matter how small, where an adult working in or on behalf of the school or college may have acted in a way that: - is inconsistent with the staff code of conduct, including inappropriate conduct outside of work; and